 Wild Horses and Idaho's 4H Program

-Wild Horse Weanlings to be Trained by 4H Clubs for the Fifth Year in a Row!
+Wild Horse Weanlings to be Trained by 4H Clubs for the Fifth Year in a Row, February 2015

-On February 23, several 4-H clubs from southwestern Idaho will be taking ten weanling mustangs home for seven weeks for training.
+Several 4-H clubs from southwestern Idaho took ten weanling mustangs home for seven weeks for training.
 On April 13, these youth will compete in an “in-hand trail” class at the Boise District Wild Horse Corrals.
 The trail class will have the youth and their weanlings walking over a bridge, stepping over polls, opening a mail box and walking through a plastic blue tarp waterfall.
 The weanlings and their 4-H trainers that qualify at this competition will be shown at the Idaho Horse Expo April 19-21 in Nampa, Idaho.
 An adoption of the weanlings at the Expo is scheduled for April 21.
 Weanlings not shown at the Expo will be up for adoption at a later date.
 This is the fifth year local 4-H youth have trained yearling and weanling wild horses for the Boise District.

-4-H Youth Wins Grand National Champion with BLM Mustang 4-H Training Presentation
+4-H Youth Wins Grand National Champion with BLM Mustang 4-H Training Presentation, 2014

 Lainey, the National Champion!